liangliangzhuang/multi-student-t-code/README.md

-# A Multivariate Student-t Process Model for Dependent Tail-weighted Degradation Data
+# Codes for the paper "A Multivariate Student-t Process Model for Dependent Tail-weighted Degradation Data"

-> This work has been accepted for the IISE transactions.
+> The paper has been accepted for publication in IISE Transactions and is currently in the process of online release.
+If you use the provided code in this project, please remember to cite the paper accordingly.
+Detailed citation information will be provided.
+If you have any questions or need help with the code, please submit them in the [issue](https://github.com/liangliangzhuang/multi-student-t-code/issues).

 The repository related to this paper is structured into two primary directories, each designed for specific functions as outlined below:

-1. case
+- case
-  - crack --> crack.R --> 0619-crack.RData
-  - PMB --> PMB_analysis.R --> 0617-PMB-final.RData
+  - `case_fct.R`:
+    - Functions needed for case analysis, including `degradation.path.plot`, `EM_iter_plot`, `mean.path.fit.plot`, `R_cal`, `crack_path`, and sub-functions for EM such as `sumqua`, `sumqua0`, `sumqua1`, `sumqua2`.
-  - `case_fct.R` 案例中所需的函数
+  - crack:
+    - `crack.R`: Main file for analyzing Fatigue Crack Size Data.
+    - `Fatigue-crack-size.xlsx`: Corresponding data, originally introduced in [Meeker et al. (2022)](https://www.wiley.com/en-us/Statistical+Methods+for+Reliability+Data%2C+2nd+Edition-p-9781118115459) and further processed as described in Appendix H of [Fang et al. (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0377221721008985).
-  - result 存储结果
+  - PMB:

-2. `EM-alg.R` EM 中使用到的基础函数和核心算法。
+    - `PMB_analysis.R`: Main file for PMB analysis.
+    - `pmb_dat.RData`: Corresponding data.
+    - `vis.R`: Graphical visualization, includes: `boxplot_path`, `coutour_plot`, `qqplot_PC`
+    - Bootstrap: Contains bootstrap codes for four models to calculate interval estimates.
+Includes R files: `BS_nolinear_T.R`, `BS_linear_T.R`, `BS_nolinear_Wiener.R`, `BS_linear_Wiener.R`.
+  - result: Stores results of two case analyses.

+- `Model_est.R`: Contains second-order parameter estimation methods for four models.
+It will be used for model fitting of two datasets.

 ## Tutorial

-For optimal interaction with these codes, it is recommended to open "student-t.Rproj" using RStudio, install all necessary packages as initially specified, and proceed to execute the code sequentially, section by section.
+For optimal interaction with these codes, it is recommended to open "`student-t.Rproj`" using RStudio, install all necessary packages as initially specified, and proceed to execute the code sequentially, section by section.

 可以运行代码 `crack.R` 和 `PMB_analysis.R` 来分别分析两个数据集。其中包含了：数据导入和处理，数据探索性分析，模型拟合和选择，可靠性分析等内容。

-如果你有任何问题，可以在

-## Example

-这里我们以 Crack 数据为例：

-###